t-rex-tileserver/t-rex-website/content/doc/configuration.md

 port = 8080
 ```

+The configuration can be extended with [template](https://tera.netlify.com/docs/templates/) commands.
+See [templated.toml](https://github.com/t-rex-tileserver/t-rex/blob/master/examples/templated.toml) as an example.

 The configuration can include environment variables in the form of `env.VARNAME`.
 Example:

 ```
 dbconn = "postgresql://{{env.PGUSER}}:{{env.PGPASSWORD}}@{{env.PGHOST}}/osm_buildings"
 ```

+Environment variables are also loaded from a file named `.env` in the current directory or any of its parents.

 ### Layer configuration